Akashhorambe/CODTECH-TASK3/README.md

 **Note:** This README is intended for educational purposes only.
 Always obtain proper authorization before performing any penetration testing on a network or system that you do not own.

 ## License
-This project is licensed under the MIT License[LICENSE].
-See the LICENSE file for more details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.